We Divide Into Four Houses to Create Small Community Connections

 How to Apply

-Though the priority window closed on December 19, 2019, we are still accepting applications.
+Though the priority window closes in December each year, we are still accepting applications.
 Once our enrollment cap is met, interested students will be placed on our waiting list and will be notified when openings become available.